 The application must include the following:

-- a cover letter
+- Cover letter

-- a research statement
+- Research statement

-All application materials should be mailed to: email@example.com
+All application materials should be emailed to: email@example.com